Still have questions? Leave a comment

 Now that we’ve understood when to use then vs. than, let’s take a look at a few example sentences.

-Wondering whether what to use when?
+Wondering what to use when?
 A rule of thumb is to watch out for comparative adjectives.
 Comparative adjectives like more, less, better, and worse are usually followed by than.

 Whereas then is used after temporal adjectives such as before and after.
 Let’s understand the appropriate usage of than vs. then in some of these phrases.